 Sub-Phase 2.2.
 Treat Your Readers As 5 Yr, Old Kids

-While Writing A Blog Post, expose every little details of the process.
+While Writing A Blog Post, expose every little detail of the process.

-Breakdown that process into very little individual steps, as I’ve done with this blog post.
+Break down that process into very few individual steps, as I’ve done with this blog post.

 Explain everything properly.
 Give instructions in full detail.

 People Are Hell Lot Lazy

 They don’t want to make efforts.
 So, try to take advantage of this thing, & give them everything you’ve.

 This will build up your Authority & Credibility in your niche.